 - Educational Attainment

 - Housing-Burdened Low-Income Households

-- · Linguistic Isolation
+- Linguistic Isolation

 - Poverty

 - Unemployment

-An advantage to starting construction on the high-speed rail system in the Central Valley is the opportunity that construction generates for residents of disadvantaged communities that are disproportionally (though not exclusively) located in the Central Valley.
+An advantage to starting construction on the HSR system in the Central Valley is the opportunity that construction generates for residents of disadvantaged communities that are disproportionally (though not exclusively) located in the Central Valley.
 Under the guidelines of the ARRA grant and Cooperative Agreement FR-HSR-0118-12-01-01 (FY10 grant), one of the priorities to be considered for project selection was whether the project was in an Economically Distressed Area.
 Project investments in the Central Valley are positively affecting the local economy, stimulating economic activity, and generating employment.

-Around 66% of the investment in the system in FY 2022-23 occurred in designated disadvantaged communities throughout California, spurring economic activity in these areas.
-Additionally, about 57% of the total program investment from July 2006 through June 2023 occurred in designated DACs.
+Around 71% of the investment in the system in FY 2023-24 occurred in designated disadvantaged communities throughout California, spurring economic activity in these areas.
+Additionally, about 60.9% of the total program investment from July 2006 through June 2024 occurred in designated DACs.

-Figure 18 shows the program expenditures funded by cap and trade investment and other funding sources as well as DAC investment amount by fiscal year.
+Figure 15 shows the program expenditures funded by cap and trade investment and other funding sources as well as DAC investment amount by fiscal year.